 Prepare application packets with evaluation sheets for committee use.

-Provide information to Board on dollar amounts and number of scholarships to be awarded.
+Provide information to the Board on dollar amounts and number of scholarships to be awarded, to include any special-designated awards (Irene T. Hurst, ASTRA).

-Notify recipients.
+Notify recipients and collect information necessary for their award to be sent to their colleg of enrollment and also a Photo Release form.

-Submit check request to Treasurer upon receipt of proof of enrollment of recipients.
+Submit check requests, cover letters and any additional forms required to Treasurer upon receipt of proof of enrollment of recipients.

-Types of Scholarships to Be Awarded:
+Types of Scholarships that may be Awarded:

-Irene T. Hurst Scholarship will be awarded to a student from eligible schools who is pursuing a career in vocational or technical fields.
+The Irene T. Hurst Scholarship will be awarded to a student from eligible schools who is pursuing a career in vocational or technical fields.

-ASTRA Club Scholarship will be awarded to a student who is an active member, verified by their ASTRA sponsor, in one of the ASTRA Club affiliates of the Altrusa International of Temple, TX.
+The ASTRA Club Scholarship will be awarded to a student who is an active member, verified by the ASTRA Chairman of the Altrusa International of Temple, TX.

 General Scholarships.